Nobel prize-winning physicist Steven Weinberg dies at 88

 Physicist Steven Weinberg, who won the Nobel prize in 1979 with two other scientists for their separate contributions unlocking mysteries of tiny particles and their electromagnetic interaction, has died at 88, the University of Texas at Austin said Saturday.

-A professor at the university since the 1980s, Weinberg died Friday in an Austin, Texas, hospital, according to his wife Louise, said UT spokesperson Christine Sinatra.
+A professor at the university since the 1980s, Weinberg died Friday in Austin, Texas, according to his wife Louise, said UT spokesperson Christine Sinatra.
 The physicist had been hospitalized for several weeks, but a cause of death was not released, according to Sinatra.

 “The passing of Steven Weinberg is a loss for The University of Texas and for society,” UT President Jay Hartzell said in a statement.